-What is Failed Dental Implants?
+What are Failed Dental Implants?

 When you made the choice to replace your missing teeth with dental implants, you invested in your smile with a permanent solution.
 With over a 95% success rate, you never expected it to fail.
 Now that you have a failed implant, you may be a bit confused as to why it happened and what can be done to correct it.